-James McNeish's most recent work is The Crime of Huey Dunstan, forthcoming from Random House New Zealand.
-Professor Chesney recalls a court case in which he was a witness.
+The Crime of Huey Dunstan (2010) centres on the character of Professor Chesney, recalling a court case in which he was a witness.
 Trying to determine the motivation behind a murder, he is at first baffled by an ordinary, unassuming, polite young man who seems determined at all costs to incriminate himself.
 This is a compelling and emotionally-engaging novel – an important insight into the workings of the law . . . and of humanity.
-The novel is due for release in June 2010.

 Seelenbinder (2016) follows the story of Werner Seelenbinder, champion wrestler in 1930s Nazi Germany.
 Part-fact, part-fiction, the novel explores Seelenbinder’s role as a communist and part of the anti-Nazi Resistance, as he used the cover of the German national wrestling team to distribute dissident, anti-war material.
 Martin Edmond described the novel as ‘scintillating, suspenseful and revelatory in its disclosure of the malign mix between politics and sport which marked the ’36 Olympics.’

 James McNeish submitted his final manuscript, Breaking Ranks, to HarperCollins in November 2016.
 The novel tells the true story of three New Zealanders; a doctor, a soldier and a judge, who defy conventions in standing up for what they believe in, and pay the price for doing so.

 James McNeish passed away on 15 November 2016, days after the completion of Breaking Ranks.
 The novel is expected to be published in April 2016.